-Title GPs ‘horrified’ at latest pharmacy proposal Degree of recognition National Media name/outlet News GP Media type Web Country Australia Date 20/01/21 Description Professor Mark Morgan, Chair of the RACGP Expert Committee – Quality Care, also has reservations about directing emergency department presentations to pharmacy.
+Title GPs ‘horrified’ at latest pharmacy proposal Degree of recognition National Media name/outlet News GP Media type Web Country/Territory Australia Date 20/01/21 Description Professor Mark Morgan, Chair of the RACGP Expert Committee – Quality Care, also has reservations about directing emergency department presentations to pharmacy.
 He told newsGP consultations are more complex than at ‘first glance’, and pointed out the extensive pathway GPs follow in order to properly prepare them to be clinicians.

 ‘It might seem that pattern recognition for frequently occurring minor ailments means that these presentations can be managed through protocols that include safety netting and a low threshold for advising medical review, but I believe the consultation process is much more complicated,’ he said.